Large independent sets from local considerations: Lifting the lower bounds from local to global independence number

-\begin{proof}[ of \Cref{thm:main-m-3}] Our task is to show that in an $n$-vertex graph $G$ which contains an independent set of size $3$ among any $2k-1$ vertices we can find an independent set of size $\alpha=\Omega(n^{1/(k-3/2)})$.
-With this choice of $\alpha$ we may assume $n \ge C \alpha^{k-3/2}$ for an arbitrarily large constant $C$.
+Our remaining task now is to show that in an $n$-vertex graph $G$ which contains an independent set of size $3$ among any $2k-1$ vertices we can find an independent set of size $\alpha=\Omega(n^{1/(k-3/2)})$.
+With this choice of $\alpha$, we may assume that $n \ge C \alpha^{k-3/2}$ for an arbitrarily large constant $C$.
 Since the result for $k=3$ holds by \Cref{prop:k=3-lower-bound} we may assume $k \ge 4$.

-As discussed above if $G$ contains a $K_k$ then the remainder of the graph has no $K_{k-1}$, so by the classical Ramsey bound we get $\alpha(G) \ge (n-k)^{1/(k-2)} \ge \Omega(n^{1/(k-3/2)})$.
+As discussed above if $G$ contains a $K_k$, then the remainder of the graph has no $K_{k-1}$, so by the classical Ramsey bound we get $\alpha(G) \ge (n-k)^{1/(k-2)} \ge \Omega(n^{1/(k-3/2)})$.
 So we may assume $G$ is $K_k$-free.
 Our goal is to find a vertex $v$ and a collection $\cal M$ of $\alpha$ vertex disjoint $K_{k-1}$'s each with $k-2$ vertices in $N(v)$.
-Then, as we already explained above, any such $K_{k-1}$ has exactly one vertex outside $N(v)$ as our graph is $K_k$-free and these vertices form an independent set as otherwise any edge between such vertices together with their $K_{k-1}$'s and $v$ make a copy of $H_{2k-1}$, a contradiction.
+Then as we already explained above, any such $K_{k-1}$ has exactly one vertex outside $N(v),$ as our graph is $K_k$-free.
+These vertices outside of $N(v)$ form an independent set as otherwise any edge between such vertices together with their $K_{k-1}$'s and $v$ make a copy of $H_{2k-1}$, a contradiction.
 In order to do so we will analyse common neighbourhoods of cliques of size $k-3$ inside $N(v)$.
-Any edge we find inside such a common neighbourhood gives rise to a copy of $K_{k-1}$ and if we find there a path of length $2$ starting with $v$ then the last edge of this path gives rise to a copy of $K_{k-1}$ with exactly $k-2$ vertices in $N(v)$, which we are looking for.
+Any edge we find inside such a common neighbourhood gives rise to a copy of $K_{k-1}$ and if we find there a path of length $2$ starting with $v,$ then the last edge of this path gives rise to a copy of $K_{k-1}$ with exactly $k-2$ vertices in $N(v)$, which we are looking for.

-Let us first give a lower bound on $T:=(k-2)t_{k-2}$ (recall that $t_{k-2}$ counts the number of $K_{k-2}$'s in $G$) which counts the number of extensions of a $K_{k-3}$ into a $K_{k-2}$, i.e.\ the sum of sizes of common neighbourhoods of $K_{k-3}$'s in our graph.
-It is a simple application of \Cref{lem:turan-lb}.
+Let us first give a lower bound on $T:=(k-2)t_{k-2}$ (recall that $t_{k-2}$ denotes the number of $K_{k-2}$'s in $G$) which counts extensions of a $K_{k-3}$ into a $K_{k-2}$, i.e.\ the sum of sizes of common neighbourhoods of $K_{k-3}$'s in our graph.
+By a simple application of \Cref{lem:turan-lb} we get:

-where in the second inequality we used $n\ge 2k\alpha^{k-3}$ which holds for our choice of $\alpha$.
+where in the second inequality we used $n\ge 2k\alpha^{k-3},$ which holds for our choice of $\alpha$.
 Using \Cref{lem:turan-lb} repeatedly in a similar way we get the following lower bound on $T$ which will be useful later in the argument.